 Outside the U.S., Recorded Music activities are conducted in more than 50 countries, primarily through Warner Music International ("WMI") and its various subsidiaries, affiliates and non-affiliated licensees.
 WMI engages in the same activities as the Company's U.S. labels: discovering and signing artists and distributing, marketing and selling their recorded music.
-In most cases, WMI also markets and distributes the records of those artists for whom the Company's domestic record labels have international rights.
+In most cases,

+WMI also markets and distributes the records of those artists for whom the Company's domestic record labels have international rights.
 In certain smaller countries, WMI licenses to unaffiliated third-party record labels the right to distribute its records.
 Recorded Music activities in Canada and Latin America are conducted through Warner Music's North American operations.

-Recorded Music distribution operations include WEA Corp., which markets and sells music and DVD products to retailers and wholesale distributors in the U.S.; ADA, which distributes the products of independent labels to retail and wholesale distributors in the U.S.; Ryko Distribution, which distributes music and DVD releases from Rykodisc, Ryko's record label, and third-party record and video labels; various distribution centers and ventures operated internationally; an 80% interest in Word Entertainment, which specializes in the distribution of music products in the Christian retail marketplace and ADA Global, which provides ADA's distribution services to independent labels outside of the U.S. through a network of affiliated and non-affiliated distributors.
+Recorded Music distribution operations include WEA Corp., which markets and sells music and DVD products to retailers and wholesale distributors in the U.S.; ADA, which distributes the products of independent labels to retail and wholesale distributors in the U.S.; various distribution centers and ventures operated internationally; an 80% interest in Word Entertainment, which specializes in the distribution of music products in the Christian retail marketplace and ADA Global, which provides ADA's distribution services to independent labels outside of the U.S. through a network of affiliated and non-affiliated distributors.

 The Company plays an integral role in virtually all aspects of the music value chain from discovering and developing talent to producing albums and promoting artists and their products.
 After an artist has entered into a contract with one of the Company's record labels, a master recording of the artist's music is created.
 The recording is then replicated for sale to consumers primarily in the CD and digital formats.
-In the U.S., WEA Corp., ADA, Ryko Distribution and Word market, sell and deliver product, either directly or through sub-distributors and wholesalers, to thousands of record stores, mass merchants and other retailers.
+In the U.S., WEA Corp., ADA and Word market, sell and deliver product, either directly or through sub-distributors and wholesalers, to thousands of record stores, mass merchants and other retailers.
 The Company's recorded music products are also sold in physical form to online physical retailers such as Amazon.com, barnesandnoble.com and bestbuy.com and in digital form to online digital retailers like Apple's iTunes and mobile full-track download stores such as those operated by Verizon or Sprint.
-In the case of expanded rights deals where we acquire broader rights in an artist's career, we may provide more comprehensive career support, promoting an artist for longer periods of time and actively developing new opportunities for an artist through touring, fan clubs, merchandising and sponsorships, among other areas.
+In the case of expanded rights deals where we acquire broader rights in an artist's career, we provide more comprehensive career support and actively develop new opportunities for an artist through touring, fan clubs, merchandising and sponsorships, among other areas.